Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Node_Card_Power_Management.md

 ## Power Limiting

-CAPMC power limit controls for compute nodes can query component capabilities and manipulate the node power constraints.
+PCS power limit controls for compute nodes can query component capabilities and manipulate the node power constraints.
 This functionality enables external software to establish an upper bound, or estimate a minimum bound, on the amount of power a system or a select subset of the system may consume.

-CAPMC API calls provide means for third party software to implement advanced power management strategies using JSON data structures.
+PCS API calls provide means for third party software to implement advanced power management strategies using JSON data structures.

-The ??? node card supports these power limiting and monitoring API calls:
+The node card supports these power limiting and monitoring API calls:

-* `get_power_cap_capabilities`
-* `get_power_cap`
-* `set_power_cap`
+- `power-cap`
+- `power-cap/snapshot`

 In general, rack-mounted compute nodes do not allow for power limiting of any installed accelerators separately from the node limit.